tendermint/tendermint/docs/spec/abci/abci.md

 ## Determinism

+ABCI applications must implement deterministic finite-state machines to be securely replicated by the Tendermint consensus.
+This means block execution over the Consensus Connection must be strictly deterministic: given the same ordered set of requests, all nodes will compute identical responses, for all BeginBlock, DeliverTx, EndBlock, and Commit.
+This is critical, because the responses are included in the header of the next block, either via a Merkle root or directly, so all nodes must agree on exactly what they are.

+For this reason, it is recommended that applications not be exposed to any external user or process except via the ABCI connections to a consensus engine like Tendermint Core.
+The application must only change its state based on input from block execution (BeginBlock, DeliverTx, EndBlock, Commit), and not through any other kind of request.
+This is the only way to ensure all nodes see the same transactions and compute the same results.

+If there is some non-determinism in the state machine, consensus will eventually fail as nodes disagree over the correct values for the block header.
+The non-determinism must be fixed and the nodes restarted.

+Sources of non-determinism in applications may include:

+- Hardware failures
+    - Cosmic rays, overheating, etc.
+- Node-dependent state
+    - Random numbers
+    - Time
+- Underspecification
+    - Library version changes
+    - Race conditions
+    - Floating point numbers
+    - JSON serialization
+    - Iterating through hash-tables/maps/dictionaries
+- External Sources
+    - Filesystem
+    - Network calls (eg. some external REST API service)

+See [#56](https://github.com/tendermint/abci/issues/56) for original discussion.

-Some methods (`SetOption, Query, CheckTx, DeliverTx`) return non-deterministic data in the form of `Info` and `Log`.
+Note that some methods (`SetOption, Query, CheckTx, DeliverTx`) return explicitly non-deterministic data in the form of `Info` and `Log` fields.
 The `Log` is intended for the literal output from the application's logger, while the `Info` is any additional info that should be returned.

-All other fields in the `Response*` of all methods must be strictly deterministic.
+These are the only fields that are not included in block header computations, so we don't need agreement on them.
+All other fields in the `Response*` must be strictly deterministic.

-For this reason, it is recommended that applications not be exposed to any external user or process except via the ABCI connections to a consensus engine like Tendermint Core.

 ## Block Execution